Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/AdminListBundle/Resources/doc/Create.md

 ### Controller

-The controller will allow you to list, add, edit and delete your Entity
+The controller will allow you to list, add, edit and delete your Entity.

-Create your DocumentAdminListController in your Controller folder.

-Import you Entity class and the FilterTypes you want to use to filter your AdminList.
+Create your DocumentAdminListController in your Controller folder and import you Entity class and the FilterTypes you want to use to filter your AdminList.

 ```PHP
 use Your\Bundle\Form\DocumentType;